Upper-level Undergraduate On-Campus Housing

 Cornell's four upperlevel residence halls are located on South Campus, close to dining, shopping, and social gathering spots.
 Each community offers residents live-in staff support, opportunities for faculty interaction, cultural and educational programming, and social activities.

-- Townhouse Community For sophomores, transfer students and first-year students, in academic year 2021 - 2022
+- Townhouse Apartments For sophomores and transfer students for academic year 2022-2023

 McGraw Place Residences